arwhirang/affinity_prediction_BGNN/README.md

 - src2/BACE ==> Preparatory work is required (too big to upload all files)
 - src2/CATS ==> unzip the compressed file
 - src2/gc3_CATS ==> unzip the compressed file
-- The name "src2" means that the code is run on the 2nd gpu card
+- The name "src2" means that the code is run on the third (0,1,2) gpu card

 ## affinity prediction(BGNN)
 - run the "src2/train.py"